 31% of Gen Zs and Millennials have over 1,000 unread emails in their inbox.

 Instead of forcing old-school market research tactics to Gen Zs and Millennials, take a step back and find out how they prefer to provide feedback.
-Younger generations are inherently social, and their personal and professional lives bleed seamlessly into each other.
-You need to align your research tactics with how young consumers like to talk to their friends and family.
+Younger generations are on social media platforms like TikTok and Instagram, and their personal and professional lives bleed seamlessly into each other.

 The evidence is clear and unambiguous: email is not how young consumers want to engage with brands.
 Mobile is where it’s at with young consumers; they spend almost every waking hour, both at work and in their personal lives, on social media and SMS, both at work and in their personal lives.